 (2) Administrative/Professional.
-Five administrative, professional and/or managerial staff, one each from: Academic Affairs, Administrative Services, Student Affairs, Information Technology, and External Affairs; four selected by members of the Professional/ Administrative Staff Association and one selected by the President;
+Four administrative, professional and/or managerial staff, one each from: Academic Affairs, Administrative Services, Student Affairs, and Information Technology.
+These four shall be selected by members of the Professional/Administrative Staff Association.
+One additional administrative, professional and/or managerial staff shall be selected by the President for a total of five committee representatives.